dartwork-repo/dartwork-mpl/docs/COLORS.md

 :alt: Other and matplotlib palettes sheet with labeled swatches
 :width: 100%

-**Other & Matplotlib.** Everything else, including matplotlib defaults and the xkcd set, for quick sketches or when you want the familiar `C0`–`C9` cycle.
+**Other & Matplotlib.** Everything else, including matplotlib defaults (the xkcd set has been excluded), for quick sketches or when you want the familiar `C0`–`C9` cycle.
 :::

 ## Rendering guidance